toolbuilder/package-test/README.md

 # Package-Test

+This package is deprecated.
+Please use [@toolbuilder/rollup-config-pkg-test](https://github.com/toolbuilder/rollup-config-pkgtest) instead.
+The Rollup configuration `@toolbuilder/rollup-config-pkg-test` and plugins it uses are  the result of refactoring this package.
+The plugins are far more configurable than this package.

 This package tests the output of 'npm pack' in a separate, temporary, project.
 It does the following:

 * Builds a temporary package in a temporary directory